DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

   <img src="./images/creator_3_f.png" alt="GitHub Desktop changes tab" width="90%"/>
 </div>

 Let us complete the Git workflow.
 We have made our edits.
-Let us `commit` the changes locally, then `push` the changes to the remote repository.
+Let us _commit_ the changes locally, then _push_ the changes to the remote repository.
 You know what to do!

 You have now mastered git workflow, which allows you to make changes to your project directory, and then push those changes to the remote repository.
 This is the essence of version control.
 You can now go back to any previous version of your project directory.
 You can also share your project directory with others.
-This is the essence of collaboration.
+This is the essence of FAIR collaboration.

 <div style="display: flex; justify-content: center">
   <img src="./images/creator_3.png" alt="Git workflow" width="50%"/>